decaday/musb/musb-readconf/README.md

 ## Usage

-Here is an example of how to use this library: TODO
+Here is an example of how to use this library: [musb-readconf-sifli(sf32lb52x)](https://github.com/decaday/musb-readconf-sifli)

 ### 1\.
 Implement the `MusbInstance` Trait